ibm-cloud-docs/sap/sap-monitoring-metric-forwarding-config.md

    ```
    {: codeblock}

-1. Use following commands to activate the configuration and start and enable the Prometheus agent.
+1. Use the following commands to activate the configuration and start and enable the Prometheus agent.

    ```sh
    systemctl daemon-reload